 - Continue to work toward better communication coordination.
 The Firefighter Survey noted poor radio communications during the Black Forest Fire that placed firefighters at risk.
 Communications were hampered by irregular terrain that creates "shadowed" areas with little or no coverage.
 Communications failures are a recurrent theme among agencies during After Action Reviews, (AARs), including the most recent Junkins Fire. - The Custer County Planning Commission, under the direction of the Custer County Planning & Zoning Office and the BoCC, should begin study of jurisdictions with regulations that allow for all new construction and new developments to be fire adapted.
 These entities have the statutory responsibility and/or local authority to recommend the implementation of appropriate codes and ordinances that will reduce risks to the public and to first responders.
 This will require partnering with non-governmental organizations (NGOs), such as builders, developers, foresters, mitigation experts and insurance industry representatives. - Educate elected officials and the public on the continued need for improved water supplies.
 At the same time, it is critical to stress that cistern water supplies are for structure protection when one structure is on fire at one time, or for containment of smaller wildfires with normal weather conditions.
 Extreme wildfire behavior threatens hundreds of structures at one time. - Educate elected officials and the public on the use and limitations of aerial firefighting resources as an effective tool if property owners have managed their fuels.
-The public must understand that aerial resources are a valuable tool, but are not a substitute for inaction by property owners. - Continue efforts to educate WUI residents on their responsibility to manage their fuels so firefighters can work safely and effectively to protect their lives, properties and forests. - The Fire District has set a goal to map potential water supplies and establish agreements with the landowners.
-It should be noted USFS requires a "Use Agreement" with landowners prior to emergency water use. - Continue and expand the number of home and community assessments.
+The public must understand that aerial resources are a valuable tool, but are not a substitute for inaction by property owners. - Continue efforts to educate WUI residents on their responsibility to manage their fuels so firefighters can work safely and effectively to protect their lives, properties and forests.

-&lt;sup>12 Black Forest Fire Assessment Report.
+&lt;sup>13 Black Forest Fire Assessment Report.
 Pikes Peak Wildfire Prevention Partners, 2014, www.ppwpp.org

-&lt;sup>13 WHEREAS, pursuant to C.R.S. §§ 30-11-101(2)(a) and 30-15-401, et seq., the Board of County Commissioners of the County of Custer, State of Colorado (hereinafter "Board" or "BOCC"), has the power to adopt ordinances, resolutions, rules and other regulations as may be necessary for the control of those matters of purely local concern, and to do all acts which may be necessary or expedient to promote the health, safety, and welfare of the citizens of Custer County; and........
+&lt;sup>14 WHEREAS, pursuant to C.R.S. §§ 30-11-101(2)(a) and 30-15-401, et seq., the Board of County Commissioners of the County of Custer, State of Colorado (hereinafter "Board" or "BOCC"), has the power to adopt ordinances, resolutions, rules and other regulations as may be necessary for the control of those matters of purely local concern, and to do all acts which may be necessary or expedient to promote the health, safety, and welfare of the citizens of Custer County; and........